-There is yet a third way in which humans might have stressed local populations of T. tax.
-The dispersal agents (squirrels, and perhaps also tortoises) upon which T. tax utterly depended for movement of its large, fleshy seed would likely have been severely reduced in numbers, even extirpated,[end ital] as these creatures are not only attractive foods; they are safely and easily killed -- even by children (Martin and Szuter 2004; Barlow 2001).
+T. tax may have been a victim of contact for another reason, too. [ital] The dispersal agents (squirrels, and perhaps also tortoises) upon which T. tax utterly depended for movement of its large, fleshy seed would likely have been severely reduced in numbers, even extirpated,[end ital] as these creatures are not only attractive foods; they are safely and easily killed -- even by children.
+(Martin and Szuter sp., Connie, your book is a better reference here, if one is needed)

-If the advent of people and the consequent setting of anthropogenic fires, loss of big browsers, and local extirpations of dispersal agents are indeed the proximate causes of T. taxifolia's troubles, then why has the California species of Torreya been spared?
-Our answer is that California's Torreya (and presumably all the Asian species) were able to track climate change not by moving hundreds of kilometers north but hundreds of meters upslope.
+If the advent of people and the loss of megaherbivores are indeed the proximate causes of Torreya's troubles, then why has the California torreya been spared?
+Our answer is that California's torreya (and presumably all four of the Asian species) were able to track climate change not by moving hundreds of kilometers north but hundred of meters upslope.

 Thus we believe that topographical differences are at cause.
-Although we are unfamiliar with the habitats of the Asian species, we do know that T. californica resides in mountain habitats (and one of us has visited a thriving natural grove).
-We posit that of all seven species within the genus, T. taxifolia is unique in having no nearby mountains to ascend as climate warms.
-A journey of 400 km (as the crow flies; far more as the ravine meanders) would have been required for Florida Torreya to reach the southernmost Appalachians.
+Although we are unfamiliar with the habitats of the Asian species, we do know that California torreya resides in mountain habitats (and one of us has visited a thriving natural grove).
+We posit that of all seven species within the genus, Florida torreya is unique in having no nearby mountains to ascend as climate warms.
+A journey of 300 miles (as the crow flies, not as the ravine winds blow) would have been required for Florida Torreya to reach the southernmost Appalachians.

 One final note in our "Left Behind in Near-Time Story": Because glacial refugees in the east suffered not only increased fire hazards but also the bad luck of mountainless terrain, Torreya was not alone in its troubles.
-Severe endemism of the Florida yew (Taxus floridiana, also only along the Apalachicola), historic extinction in the wild of America's only big-blossomed relative of Asian camellia (tea family), Franklinia, and near-time extinction of the once-widespread Critchfield Spruce (Picea critchfieldii) may all be attributed to the advent of the fire-makers (Martin, in press).
+Severe endemism of the Florida yew (Taxus floridiana, also in the Apalachicola), historic extinction in the wild of America's only big-blossomed relative of Asian camellia (sp? in dictionary, tea family), Franklinia, and near-time extinction of the once-widespread Critchfield Spruce (Picea critchfieldii) may all be attributed to the advent of the fire-makers, too (Martin, in press).
 Given the sequence of loss in their pocket reserves, it would seem that Critchfield Spruce was the least warmand drought-tolerant of the bunch, followed by Franklinia, which now thrives in cultivation in the mid-Atlantic states.
-Next comes T. tax, followed by Florida yew, which is not yet sickly in its Florida refuge but is doing a poor job of reproducing.
+Next comes T. tax, followed by Florida yew, which is not yet sickly in its Florida refuge but is doing a poor job of reproducing. [[Conversely, Ponderosa and Pinyon pines have benefited from the onset of anthropogenic fires, especially the heretofore unnatural fires of spring.
+Thanks for adding these, but lets leave them out.)]]

 "Left behind in near time" may thus be a syndrome that applies to a number of extinct, imperiled, and soon-to-be-imperiled plants.
 For example, how do we understand all the highly endemic populations or species of vascular plants far removed from their peers?
 What about a cool-adapted and drought intolerant fern residing on shaded cliffs in southeastern Ohio?
 Might the "left behind" scenario offer insight?
 And if so, how does this awareness alter our conservation options as climate shifts?
 Surely, the stories we tell about how and why these plants came to rest in small or unusual places will play a big role in the choices we make to preserve them.
 What stories will we tell?
-Perhaps we conservationists will collectively write our own "left behind" series -- compelling stories that move us to reduce the toll amongst innocent green bystanders when we face an Armageddon of our own making.
+Perhaps we conservationists will collectively write our own "left behind" series compelling stories that move us to reduce the toll amongst innocent green bystanders when we face an Armageddon of our own making.